ananthakumaran/assistant/README.md

 Gitlab provides a feature called [semi-linear history merge requests](https://docs.gitlab.com/ee/user/project/merge_requests/#semi-linear-history-merge-requests) which only allows fast forwardable merge.
-This ensures the target branch is always green.
+This ensures that the target branch is always green.

 If you have a mono repo or a repo with lot of committers, merging a reviewed MR into master branch can get tedious.
 As only one MR can be